erusseil/PISN-classification/README.md

 --> Add pair instabilities to your dataset

---> Keep only the first half of each curve (that is points before maximum)

 Once every filter is applied, you get a final (also optional) step where we check object 'completeness'.
 It means that if a given object has less than a minimum of points (to be inputed) in each of the chosen passband, then it is removed from the final dataset.